Stellac2021/Election_Analysis/README.md

 ## Election Audit Summary
 This script can be used to calculate the winner and voter turnout by county for any election.
 Some suggestion with the modification:

 1. The current dataset from the CSV file only has the county information.
-To analyize other election data, we could add state or city dataset for a broader or more detailed analysis.
+To analyize other election data, we could add state or city datasets for a broader or more detailed analysis.

-2. The current python script is relying on the candidate's name and county to be in specific columns in the csv file.
-If these values are in different columns in future datasets, the references in the code will need to be updated.
+2. It would be better to include the date, month and year of the election into the dataset in order to conduct the election analysis in a more comprehensive perspective.